2023 Property Value Update

 Adjustments will be made to the values of commercial properties based on the use of the property and the neighborhood they are located in.
 These value changes will be based on recent sale prices of similar, nearby properties.

-The Ohio Department of Taxation has recommended a 13% increase in commercial property values in Montgomery County.
+Commercial property values in Montgomery County will increase 12% on average with this update.
 However, commercial value changes are expected to vary significantly by property use (apartments, retail, office space, etc.).

 All property owners who disagree with their value are welcome to schedule an informal review session to discuss their property in detail with one of our appraisers.